Skip to content

 [8 Minute Read]

 In many of our closest relationships, whether with family, friends, or romantic partners, there’s a subtle but crucial distinction between being needed and feeling valued.
-On the surface, both may seem like positive experiences that involve a deep connection with others, but they are fundamentally different in terms of emotional fulfillment.
+On the surface, both may seem like positive experiences that involve a deep connection with others, but they are fundamentally different in terms of emotional fulfillment and relational balance.
 Understanding the difference is important not only for personal growth but also for nurturing healthier, more satisfying relationships.

 What's the difference?